Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 The dropdown menu CSS code was originally taken from https://www.w3schools.com/Css/css_dropdowns.asp and then edited.

-CSS code for carousel that I used for responsiveness of gallery images was originally taken from A Pen By Beata Huszar and then edited. https://codepen.io/beahuszar/pen/yLYppYo
+CSS code for carousel that I used for responsiveness of gallery images was originally taken from A Pen by Beata Huszar and then edited. https://codepen.io/beahuszar/pen/yLYppYo

-CCS code for 3D carousel for gallery pictures was originally taken from https://freehtmldesigns.com/css-carousels/ https://codepen.io/blueacornfed/pen/qdRddr and then edited.
+CCS code for 3D carousel for gallery pictures was originally taken from A Pen by Blue Acorn https://freehtmldesigns.com/css-carousels/ https://codepen.io/blueacornfed/pen/qdRddr and then edited.

 ## Acknowledgements

 I received inspiration for this project from my own studies of tourism and my love of travelling.
 I have also liked the solutions on the website of Africasafari https://www.tourcompass.co.uk/africa.htm and AJ Greaves' project, the Portrait Artist.
-My mentor Elaine Roche guided me towards final tweaks and positioning.
+Also big thank you for my mentor Elaine Roche who guided me towards final tweaks and gave me heads ups on positioning.

 ## Disclaimer